 - Carrier agent: Neurotransmitter acts like a carrier molecule, which is released beyond the axolemma along with the nerve signal.
 Its role is not over yet, as it also propagates the nerve signal to the adjoining or postsynaptic neuron after specific binding with the receptors site.

-- Booster: Neurotransmitter boosts the conduction of nerve signal from neuron to neuron or neuron to the target cell.
+- Booster: Neurotransmitter boosts nerve signal conduction from neuron to neuron or neuron to the target cell.

-- Modulatory factor: Besides, accelerating and inhibiting the conduction of action potential, neurotransmitter also functions to balance the signal between the neurons.
+- Modulatory factor: Besides accelerating and inhibiting the conduction of action potential, a neurotransmitter also functions to balance the signal between the neurons.

 Features and Facts